UniversalDependencies/docs/_cop/dep/xcomp.md

 ~~~

-Note that in the example above, the first xcomp is the normal infinitive case, with no explicit subject, but the second xcomp illustrates the causative construction: ‘sons’ are both the object of ‘making’ and subject of ‘carrying’.
+Note that in the example above, the first xcomp is the normal infinitive case, with no explicit subject, but the second xcomp illustrates the causative construction: ‘sons’ are both the object of ‘making’ and indirectly through argument sharing, the subject of ‘carrying’.

 ## Predicate of ϣⲱⲡⲉ 'become'